AndrewILWilliams/ECS_bump/README.md

 > Abstract:

+### To-do

+ - [ ] Go through a couple of the `climlab` tutorials and get a simple RCE model going.
+ - [ ] Iterate through various surface temperatures and calculate the ECS for each one.

+ - [ ] Use RRTMG for a simple spectral decomposition of the OLR changes.
+Do we see the `H20 windows` and `C02 radiator fins`??

 ### Installation

 An `environment.txt` file is provided from which you can generate an `rce_bump` environment with the command `conda create --name rce_bump --file environment.txt`.